khakhalin/notes/keywords/git.md

 git checkout --conflict merge .  # This . apparently being critical
 ```
 This approach doesn't work for "clean merges" when no file is edited in both branches (for clean merges it still does a fast-forward), but that's probably ok.

+**Squashing** (that I keep calling "squishing" for some reason): just `git merge hotfix --squash`.
+That's if feature branches are already on `origin`.
+If not, squash-rebasing (described deep below) may be better (but I haven't tried it).

 # Rebase